dataset-ninja/outdoor-hazard-detection/README.md

 # Outdoor Hazard Detection

-Outdoor Hazard Detection is a dataset for object detection task.
+Outdoor Hazard Detection is a dataset for cell-wise segmentation task.